KTHFSDV/sbg_ros_driver/README.md

 This command is automatically run the first time you run a container, but you'll need to run it more frequently yourself as you are making changes to your code.

-Start a container using VNC as a graphical environment:
+Start a container using VNC as a graphical environment (recommended if your host OS is not Ubuntu):
 ```
 make
 ```
 You are now provided with a bash command prompt to run whatever commands you need.

-Start a container using an X server installed on your host machine:
+You can also start a container using an X server installed on your host machine (Recommended if your host OS is Ubuntu):
 ````
 make X=1
 ````